KristofferStrube/Blazor.FileSystemAccess/README.md

 # Issues
 Feel free to open issues on the repository if you find any errors with the package or have wishes for features.

+A known issue is that using Streams to stream large amount of data in Blazor Server is not supported.

 # Related articles
 This repository was build with inspiration and help from the following series of articles: